Venezuela's Maduro eyes second term despite economic woes - Journal du Cameroun

 Alvaro Toroa, 64-year-old retiree from the opposition stronghold of eastern Caracas, said he cast his ballot because “this has to be ended.
 Falcon is able to bring disaffected Chavists and the opposition.”

-“Our struggle has been aimed at a peaceful and electoral path,” he said on Twitter.

-Some 20.5 million people are eligible to vote in a one-round election to choose a president for a six-year term that will begin in January 2019.
+Some 20.5 million people are eligible to vote in a single-round election to choose a president for a six-year term that will begin in January 2019.

-Presidential elections are traditionally held in December, but they were moved up this year by the country’s all-powerful Constituent Assembly, catching the divided and weakened opposition off-guard.
+Presidential elections are traditionally held in December, but they were moved up this year by the country’s all-powerful and pro-government Constituent Assembly, catching the divided and weakened opposition off-guard.

-The Democratic Unity Roundtable (MUD) opposition coalition, increasingly pinning its hopes for change on outside pressure forcing the socialists to remove Maduro, has won support from the US, EU and 14 countries of the Lima Group who have called for the vote to be postponed.
+The Democratic Unity Roundtable (MUD) opposition coalition, increasingly pinning its hopes for change on outside pressure forcing the socialists to remove Maduro, has won support from the United States, the European Union and 14 countries of the Lima Group who have called for the vote to be postponed.

-The powers accuse Maduro of undermining democracy, usurping the power of the opposition-dominated legislature by replacing it with his Constituent Assembly, and cracking down on the opposition.
+Maduro is accused of undermining democracy, usurping the power of the opposition-dominated legislature by replacing it with his Constituent Assembly, and cracking down hard on the opposition.
 Protests in 2017, still fresh in the collective memory, left around 125 dead.

 The MUD’s most popular leaders have been sidelined or detained, the boycott their only remaining weapon.